agmm/async-ocrad/README.md

 # async-ocrad

-> A NodeJS async-await wrapper for ocrad.js
+> A NodeJs async-await wrapper for ocrad.js

 ## Install